Riviریوی

 History and description

-Rivi is a large archaeological site located in an intermountain river valley named the Samalghan Plain in the northeastern confines of Khorasan.
-The plain is embedded in two mountain ranges.
+Rivi, located 50 km northwest of Bojnurd in northern Khorasan, lies within the intermountain river valley of the Samalghan Plain, between two mountain ranges in the northeastern confines of Khorasan.
 The Samalghan River runs near the ancient site and enters the Maneh Plain through the Darband corridor to flow into the Atrak River.

 The site of Rivi was first discovered by Ezattolah Negahban, in his survey of the Khorasan region in 1963.
 Negahban refers to the mound as Ribba Tepe (Rūbāh Tappeh or Fox Hill) because of the numerous holes dug by clandestine diggers.
 In the local dialect, rivi means fox.